Trademark Licensing & Assignment Agreements

 EXAMPLE: Abbott owns the registered mark “First Base Beef,” for a theme restaurant.
 On January 1st he sells the mark to Blockhead.
 On February 1st, he offers to sell the mark to Costello.
 Costello does not know of the prior sale.
 He does his due diligence and checks with the PTO, and the records there indicate that Abbott owns the registered mark.
 He pays a fair price for the mark and opens his own restaurant.
 Blockhead cannot prevent this use of the mark by a subsequent purchaser for valuable consideration, as Blockhead failed to file with the PTO (meaning there is no constructive notice here) and Costello did not have actual notice of the prior sale.

-The sample Assignment of Trademark document attached addresses the basics of these issues.
 Of course, as the stakes are raised and more valuable property is conveyed, the intricacy of these issues and how they play out on paper is tremendously increased.

 Licensing a mark involves a host of issues which do not exist in the sale of marks.
 Except insofar as she makes certain representations and warranties, the status of a mark (genericism, abandonment, infringement on other marks, etc.) is of no concern to a mark owner selling the full bundle of rights in a mark.
 With licensing agreements, the owner must be aware of these issues and how the licensee’s use of the mark will affect the owner's property.